-The H. R. MacMillan Lectureship in Forestry-Through the generosity of Mr. H. R. MacMillan, C.B.E., a fund has been established to provide two annual lectures, for Forestry students, by an outstanding national figure in forestry or the forest industries.
+The H. R. MacMillan Lectureship in Forestry-Through the generosity of Dr. H. R. MacMillan, C.B.E., a fund has been established to provide for the presentation and publication of two annual lectures, for forestry students, by outstanding figures in forestry or the forest industries.